 Next, cut your tofu into 1-inch cubes.
-Place them on a plate lined with kitchen paper towel, then place another piece of paper towel on top, and cover the whole plate with plastic film.
+Place them on a plate lined with a kitchen paper towel, then place another piece of paper towel on top and cover the whole plate with plastic film.

 Now you want to let the tofu ferment for about 2 days at 77-86°F (25-30° Celcius).
 So as you can guess, this recipe works best in the summer, but it can also be done during winter if you have a warm spot in your house.

 After 2-3 days, the tofu should be slightly orange and a bit stinky (see photo below).
-It may have some white mold as well, that's okay.
+It may have some white mold as well; that’s okay.
 If you see black or blue mold, just scrape it off.
-Quick tip: if the tofu is not stinky enough when you put it in the brine, you will end up with a mild chao, if it is already stinky your chao will be stronger.
+A quick tip: if the tofu is not stinky enough when you put it in the brine, you will end up with a mild chao.
+If it is already stinky, your chao will be stronger.

 The hardest part is now done!

 The tofu now contains some natural cultures and molds that will work during the fermentation process.

 To prevent the tofu from going bad, we need a brine.
 It consists of boiled water mixed with salt, sugar, and rice wine (or vodka).
 Place the tofu cubes in glass jars and cover with the brine.

 The longer you let it age, the stronger and softer it becomes.
-I found that after 6 weeks, the tofu is already creamy and has a nice cheese flavor.
+I found that after 6 weeks, the tofu was already creamy and had a nice cheese flavor.